Sizeless/ReplicationPackage/README.md

 * Fixed an issue where the setup function copyS3object used the cfnresponse package which is not available when using zifiles for the deployment (see [AWS lambda: No module named 'cfnresponse'](https://stackoverflow.com/questions/49885243/aws-lambda-no-module-named-cfnresponse))
 * Added a lambda layer containing ImageMagick for the thumbnail function, as this is no longer available in the newer runtimes (see [ImageMagick for AWS Lambda](https://github.com/serverlesspub/imagemagick-aws-lambda-2))
 * After looking for the face in the database, the function _CheckFaceDuplicate_ always returns that the image is not yet contained, as otherwise the workload would have to consist of thousands of images that Rekognition recognises as a single face.
+* Configured step functions workflow as an express workflow to reduce execution cost

 ### Workload
 For this case study, we configured the following user behavior: